andrew weil’s cookbook ‘true food,’ and his tuscan kale salad recipe

 Nothing to share or just feeling shy?
 That’s fine.
 Simply say, “Count me in” or some such, and I will.

-Two winners will be chosen after entries close at midnight Wednesday, February 13.
+Two winners were chosen after entries closed at midnight Wednesday, February 13, 2013.
 Good luck to all.

 (Photos and recipe copyright “True Food Kitchen: Seasonal, Sustainable, Simple, Pure,” by Andrew Weil, MD, and Sam Fox, with Michael Stebner; published by Little, Brown and Company.)
 (Disclosure: Links to Amazon yield a small commission that I use to buy books for future giveaways.)